photoprism/photoprism-docs/docs/user-guide/library/indexing.md

-# Index #
+# How to index your originals #

-### Index files in `originals` directory ###

-1. Add files to your `originals` folder.
+1. Configure the `originals` path to point to your photo and video collection.
+   If you start with an empty folder, you need to copy files to it first.

-2. On the main navigation click Library and then Originals.
+2. On the main navigation click Library.

-3. Select the folder you want to index.
+3. Optionally select a sub folder you want to index.

-4. Select your preferred options.

-5. Click index.
+4. Press button to start indexing.

 !!! info
-    You can add photos to your `originals` folder via your filesystem or using [WebDav](webdav.md).
+    You can add photos to your `originals` folder in the file system or using [WebDav Sync](webdav.md).

 ![Screenshot](img/index.png)